 - A. Conduit and tubing systems - 1.
 Galvanized rigid steel conduit shall be hot-dipped galvanized steel inside and outside comply with UL Standard 6.
 Galvanized rigid steel conduit shall be used for the following: - a.
 Buried raceways in concrete slabs or in the ground.
 Where directly buried, two coats of asphaltic compound or epoxy coating shall be applied. - b.
-Interior high voltage runs. - c.
+Interior high voltage runs >600 volts not allowed. - c.
 Exposed exterior raceways. - d.
 Any raceway in hazardous/industrial areas. - e.
-Termination of duct bank runs through concrete and into equipment or indoor areas - 2.
-Electro-Galvanized Steel Metallic Tubing (EMT) shall comply with UL Standard 797, and ANSI C 80.3.
-EMT shall be use for the following: - a.
+Termination of duct bank runs through concrete and into equipment or indoor areas - f.
+Exterior pole lights shall be constructed with rigid in base and extending 5' from base.
+(Helps prevents damage due to frost heaves.) - 1.
+Terminations for pole lights shall be made in the pole light, rather than using a ground box.
+Use of ground box only allowed with owner approval. - 2.
+Electro-Galvanized Steel Metallic Tubing (EMT) shall comply with all applicable codes.
+EMT shall be used for the following: - a.
 Interior branch circuits exposed, concealed in hung ceilings and wall partitions, or masonry. - b.
 Interior feeders exposed or concealed. - c.
 Interior motor circuit wiring. - d.
 Interior control, signal and sound wiring exposed, concealed in hung ceilings and wall partitions. - e.
 All connectors and couplings shall be galvanized steel; no die cast allowed. - 3.
-Flexible Metal Conduit (MC) with separate grounding conductor may be use as an alternate to EMT with the approval of Williams College.
-MC cable must have and aluminum or steel jacket with tracer wire. - 4.
+Flexible Metal Conduit (MC) with separate grounding conductor may be used as an alternate to EMT with the approval of Williams College.
+MC cable must have an aluminum or steel jacket with tracer wire. - 4.
 Metal-clad cable type "MC' with THHN insulation rated 600 volts & with an insulated grounding conductor shall be permitted for branch circuits where concealed above hung ceilings or in furred partitions where permitted by code.
 Conductors shall be 12 AWG minimum. - 5.
 Rigid Plastic Conduit, Schedule 40 PVC, conforming NEMA TC-2, shall be used for the following: